 Hall of Fame Enshrinement Gala

-The 2019 Enshrinement Ceremony and Gala is a dinner banquet and will be held on November 1, 5:30 p.m. to 9:00 p.m. at the Atrium Event Center at the corner of 10th and Walnut Streets in Columbia.
+The date for the 2019 Enshrinement Ceremony and Gala is a dinner banquet to be held on November 1, 5:30 p.m. to 9:00 p.m. at the Atrium Event Center at the corner of 10th and Walnut Streets in Columbia.
 Tickets will become available in late summer.
 Last year’s inductees were the late Eliot and Muriel Battle, former University of Missouri basketball coach Norm Stewart and Boone Electric Cooperative.
 The evening includes hors d’oeuvres, wines, beers, a live auction, and video tributes to the enshrinees.

 The Honorable Ann Covington